Mike Cernovich: Early life

 Cernovich was born on November 17, 1977, in the farming town of Kewanee, Illinois.
 His family was poor, and his parents were both devout Christians.

 Cernovich graduated with a Bachelor of Arts in philosophy from the University of Illinois at Springfield in 2001.
 He graduated with a Juris Doctor from Pepperdine University School of Law in 2004.

 Writings and films

 Blogs

 In 2004, Cernovich started a legal blog entitled Crime & Federalism, where he wrote about law from a libertarian perspective.

 Shortly after his divorce in 2011, he created the blog Danger & Play, where he wrote about men's rights, fitness, and self-help topics.
 The title of Danger & Play came from a quote by Friedrich Nietzsche: "The true man wants two things: danger and play.
 For that reason he wants woman, as the most dangerous plaything."

-In an October 2016 blog post, Cernovich argued that date rape is a concept that is "harmful ... for men and women" that leads to false rape accusations; his comments were criticized.
+In an October 2016 blog post, Cernovich wrote that date rape is "liberal fiction" that is "harmful ... for men and women" and leads to false rape accusations, claiming that: "Lying about being in love to sleep with someone isn't rape [...]
+Getting played isn't rape.
+Regret isn't rape.
+Thinking, 'I might have been date raped,' means you weren't raped."
+His comments received sustained criticism.